Shweyy123/Word_Guess_Game/README.md

-Word Guess Game
+Word Guess Game-

 A fun and interactive word guessing game built using React.

-Introduction
+Introduction-

 Word Guess Game is a simple web application where players try to guess a hidden word by entering letters.
 The game provides feedback on correct and incorrect guesses and allows players a limited number of attempts to guess the word correctly.

-Features
+Features-

 •	Guessing Mechanism: Players can enter letters to guess the hidden word.